B2 Brussels2 The Blog

 (BRUSSELS2) The European Air Transport Command (EATC), located in Eindhoven, is relatively unknown.
 And that's a shame !
 Because it is a success of pooling, gently…

-The '28' were not mistaken, however, by indicating in their conclusions of the European summit, that it was important to follow the example of the "EATC" model to develop other cooperation in different fields (helicopters, medical support, maritime...).
-Five countries are already participating in EATC - Germany, France and the three Benelux countries - Spain is due to join EATC this summer, Italy is in talks (probably for 2015) and Poland is watching this development carefully, as is the United Kingdom (with a little more circumspection).
+The '28' were not mistaken, however, in indicating in their conclusions of the European summit that it was important to take the "EATC" model as an example to develop other cooperation in different areas (helicopters, medical support, maritime, etc.).
+Five countries already participate in EATC - Germany, France and the three Benelux countries - Spain is due to join EATC this summer, Italy is in talks (probably for 2015) and Poland is watching this development closely, as is the United Kingdom (with a little more circumspection).

 Integration and flexibility of use

 Here, no pilot project, or theory, without means.
-The objective is to integrate the air fleet of the participating countries to maximize the mass effect, while leaving each country its sovereignty to use resources elsewhere if needed.
-Flexibility of use remains the alpha and omega of this command.
-Each nation can thus, overnight, decide that it needs an aircraft for national needs. " They don't have to justify the reason.
-Just tell us the duration, so that we can plan explains the operations officer at EATC. " This is one of the reasons for the success of the EATC - says General Valentin - this possibility of a reversible process.
+The objective is to integrate the air fleet of the participating countries to maximize the mass effect, while leaving each country its sovereignty over the use of resources otherwise if it needs them.
+Flexibility of use remains the alpha and omega of this commandment.
+Each nation can thus, overnight, decide that it needs an aircraft for national needs. “ They don't have to justify the reason.
+Just tell us the duration, so that we can plan » explains the officer in charge of operations at EATC. “ This is one of the reasons for the success of the EATC – says General Valentin – this possibility of a reversible process.
 The principle is that nations put what they want when they want.

 Discretion reigns.
-There are no planes with the EATC logo, as such (even the Dutch planes present on the tarmac of the military airport, located nearby, are discreet).
-But it's Eindhoven where the orders come from. " The crews receive their orders from us, to go to such a place or to take on such equipment or personnel. » « It's a change explains the director of operations.
-“And if they have any problem, they come to us.
-EATC is not directly responsible for disciplinary personnel - they remain within the national chain of command - or for liability and accident investigation.
-This is called the OpCon (Operations Control).
-It doesn't seem like much.
+There are no EATC-branded planes, as such (even the Dutch planes present on the tarmac of the nearby military airport are discreet).
+But it is from Eindhoven where the orders come from. “ The crews receive their orders from us, to go to such a place or to take on such equipment or personnel. » « It's a change explains the director of operations.
+“And if they have any problem, they come to us. » EATC is not directly responsible for personnel at the disciplinary level – they remain in the national chain of command – or for liability and investigation in the event of an accident.
+This is called OpCon (operations control).
+That doesn't seem like much.
 But it's " already a revolution ».

 On balance: 15% more productivity